amomchilov/Blog/Proper Array Iteration.md

 ### Best practice: `for (index, char) in zip(array.indices, array) { }`

-Unlike `Sequence.enumerated()`, this techinque provides you with indices that are guarenteed to be valid for use with the collection.
+Unlike `Sequence.enumerated()`, this technique provides you with indices that are guaranteed to be valid for use with the collection.

 ``` Swift
 let array = ["A", "B", "C" ]